-"I'm glad you felt comfortable to share that with me." | "If it's alright with you, I'd like to connect you with resources such as CAMHS or local disability coordinator who may be helpful to you." | "I may need to share information with the Dean of Students Office in order to figure out how best to help you/get you the resources that would be helpful."
+"I'm glad you felt comfortable to share that with me." | "If it's alright with you, I'd like to connect you with resources such as CAMHS or local disability coordinator who may be helpful to you." | "I may need to share information with the Student Affairs in order to figure out how best to help you/get you the resources that would be helpful."